diasks2/pragmatic_tokenizer/README.md

 ##### `clean`
   **default** = `'false'`
 - `true`
   Removes tokens consisting of only hypens, underscores, or periods as well as some special characters (®, ©, ™).
+Also removes long tokens or tokens with a backslash.
 - `false`
   Leaves tokens as is.